apache/incubator-heron/website/content/docs/concepts/streamlet-api.md

 List<Streamlet<Integer>> copies = integers.clone(5);
 Streamlet<Integer> ints1 = copies.get(0);
 Streamlet<Integer> ints2 = copies.get(1);
+Streamlet<Integer> ints3 = copies.get(2);
 // and so on...
 ```

-In this example, a streamlet of random integers between 1 and 100 is split into 5 identical streams.
+In this example, a streamlet of random integers between 1 and 100 is split into 5 identical streamlets.

 ### Transform operations